raspy135/Qun-mk2/README.md

 ## Signal diagram

+_A sequence of [video segments](https://www.youtube.com/watch?v=7dNhxKBtwPo&t=230s) is available introducing several of the diagrammed stages._

 Signal diagram helps to understand how Qun mk2 works.

 ![‎qun2_diagram](./manual_images/‎qun2_diagram.png)

 # Parameter Mode (Param)

+## Adjust synthesis parameters
 To operate, press B[1-8] to choose a parameter and rotate dial to change its value.
 The parameter display area will temporarily invert.
 A parameter's position in the display corresponds to the visual button assignment:

 ```